andreasjansson/simple-aws-gpu-setup/README.md

 Now a spot instance will be created, based on the configuration in `gpu.yaml`.
 This will take around five minutes.
 If for some reason the current spot price is above the bid in `gpu.yaml`, edit that file such that `bid` is higher than the current asking price (or wait for a few hours for the asking price to go down again).

-The image defined in `gpu.yaml` (TODO: ami id) is based on a stock Ubuntu 14.04 image ([ami-8827efe0](http://thecloudmarket.com/image/ami-8827efe0--ubuntu-images-hvm-ssd-ubuntu-trusty-14-04-amd64-server-20140724)) and is bootstrapped with Theano, NumPy, SciPy, Emacs, and some other goodies.
+The image defined in `gpu.yaml` (ami-2ca87b44) is based on a stock Ubuntu 14.04 image ([ami-8827efe0](http://thecloudmarket.com/image/ami-8827efe0--ubuntu-images-hvm-ssd-ubuntu-trusty-14-04-amd64-server-20140724)) and is bootstrapped with Theano, NumPy, SciPy, Emacs, and some other goodies.
 The actual bootstrap script is included in the `bootstrap` directory.

 Once that's done you should see your server running if you type